arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 ```

 ## Implementing a message handler
-To receive the Azure Service bus message in a deserialized form, you can implement one or more *message handlers*, each with the expected DTO (data-transfer object) that the [`ServiceBusReceivedMessage.Body`](https://learn.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusreceivedmessage.body) will be deserialized towards (default via JSON).
+To receive the Azure Service Bus message in a deserialized form, you can implement one or more *message handlers*, each with the expected DTO (data-transfer object) that the [`ServiceBusReceivedMessage.Body`](https://learn.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusreceivedmessage.body) will be deserialized towards (default via JSON).

 Here is an example of such a message handler that expects messages of type `Order`: